-But there are a multitude of colleges and trade schools that provide personal training degrees, diplomas, and certifications, which are often accredited by the government (more times than not by the state the school is in).
+But there is an array of colleges and trade schools that provide personal training degrees, diplomas, and certifications, which are often accredited by the government (more times than not by the state the school is in).

 Moreover, NCCA is not the only accreditation body in the fitness industry.
 Another accreditation body this is picking up some steam in the industry is CHEA (Council of Higher Education) and the U.S. Department of Education.

 And while most in the personal training field still regard NCCA as the more valued accreditation, non-accredited NCCA programs like ISSA (International Sports Sciences Association) have gotten accreditation form CHEA and U.S. DOE.